algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/questions.md

 Do they want to see specifications
-Do they want some kind of delivery (crate, pull request …x Do we need to cover multiple os’s
+Do they want some kind of delivery (crate, pull request …) Do we need to cover multiple os’s

+Do they know there's an issue on test 15 of go ? -> Do they know how to fix it ?